anonklub/anonklub/pm/initial-survey.md

 Broadly speaking, dApps work by verifying ECDSA signatures on transactions then executing smart contract logic.
 Instead, we can verify ECDSA signatures and execute arbitrary logic inside ZKPs, then verify those proofs onchain, then execute our smart contract logic.
 Thus, without any change to Ethereum itself, we can support privacy where users want it.

+This blog was written as part of a grant from the Ethereum Foundation's Privacy and Scaling Explorations team.
+My mandate was to explore zk-ECDSA, and contribute to ZKPs to make this vision come true.

 ## Use Cases

 ### Mixers